weynandk/info_threefold/src/errors.md

 btc-alpha-tft-deposit.png is used but doesn't exist in the repo.
 # btc-alpha-tft-deposit2.png img
 btc-alpha-tft-deposit2.png is used but doesn't exist in the repo.
+# ic-benefits-01.png img
+ic-benefits-01.png is used but doesn't exist in the repo.
+# ic-util-01.png img
+ic-util-01.png is used but doesn't exist in the repo.
+# ic-util-02.png img
+ic-util-02.png is used but doesn't exist in the repo.
+# ic-applelogo.png img
+ic-applelogo.png is used but doesn't exist in the repo.
+# ic-androidlogo.png img
+ic-androidlogo.png is used but doesn't exist in the repo.
+# ic-chaincore.png img
+ic-chaincore.png is used but doesn't exist in the repo.